tomas-fryza/avr-course/Labs/07-uart/README.md

    * (Hand-drawn) picture of UART signal when transmitting data `DE2` in 4800 7O2 mode (7 data bits, odd parity, 2 stop bits, 4800&nbsp;Bd),
    * Listing of code for calculating/displaying parity bit.

+The deadline for submitting the task is the day before the next laboratory exercise.
+Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.

 ## References